Full Coverage Auto Insurance

 Comprehensive (comp) covers physical damage to your car from acts of God and other such incidents.
 If you’re using comprehensive coverage, the damage to your vehicle cannot be your fault.
 For instance, if you’re driving down the road and a rock hits your windshield causing a crack, your comprehensive would cover the loss – minus your deductible.

-Question#2: Why Isn’t It ReallyFull Coverage’?
+Question#2: Why Isn’t It ReallyFull Coverage Auto Insurance”?

-As you can probably tell, it’s not exactly ‘full coverage car insurance’.
+As you can probably tell, it’s not exactly ‘full coverage auto insurance’.
 You still have to pay your deductible to use comp and collision.
 Sometimes your deductible is $50 and sometimes it’s $1000 – whatever it is, your ‘full coverage auto insurance’ won’t cover the deductible.
 You have to write the check for your deductible.

 Also, you can’t intentionally wreck your car.
 In fact, there’s nothing that will cover that type of damage.
 So in case you’re standing at the edge of a cliff ready to send your old beater to its final resting place, you can back up now.
 There’s no auto insurance for intentional damage – maybe jail – but no coverage.